WE ARE ALL MESSENGERS

 18th Annual Science New Wave Festival

-Each October, the Science New Wave presents 64 visionary films from around the world that push the boundaries of scientific storytelling.
-Celebrating its 18th edition, this annual festival is held in New York and on the Labocine platform, uniting filmmakers, scientists, and audiences in a vibrant celebration of the convergence of science and cinema.
+Each October, the Science New Wave presents a slate of visionary films from around the world that push the boundaries of scientific storytelling.
+Celebrating its 18th edition, this annual festival will be held from October 17-19 in New York and on the Labocine platform, uniting filmmakers, scientists, and audiences in a vibrant celebration of the convergence of science and cinema.
 Check out Past Editions of the Science New Wave Festival.

 Science New Wave submissions open each January and close at the end of August.
 Our lineup is unveiled in September.